-Psychiatric Wards.
+Psychiatric wards.
 Mental Asylums.
 Institutions.
-Call them what you will – they have been the ideal vehicle for countless films and books over the years as the perfect playground for the horror genre to stretch its wings.
-With outings like Gothika, Session 9, and major studio releases like The Butterfly Effect setting a benchmark, the trick now is to try and dig something new out of the sand.
-Currently in vogue with directors is using the human mind like a stunning chess board or Russian Doll piece (Shutter Island, Identity), where layers can be stripped away and revelations granted with each subsequent piece removed.
-Here, legendary director John Carpenter has tasked himself with adding something new to the fray.
+Call them what you will – they have been an ideal vehicle for countless mediums over the years; a perfect playground for the horror genre to stretch its wings.
+With outings such as Gothika, Session 9 (and major studio releases like The Butterfly Effect) setting a benchmark, the trick now is to try and dig something new out of the sand.
+What seems currently in vogue: using the human mind as a stunning chess board or Russian Doll piece (Shutter Island, Identity), where metaphor's can be stripped away and revelations granted with each successive piece removed.
+Here, legendary director John Carpenter has tasked himself with adding something new to the sub-genre.

 Oregon, 1966: After setting fire to an abandoned farmhouse, Kristen (Amber Heard) is committed to the North Bend Psychiatric Ward.
-She has a tenuous grasp on anything except her name … although remains confident in her unwavering sanity.
-At first the lack of details here are frustrating, but we keep watching because of the sheer uncertainty of it all.
-Slowly, Kristen is introduced to her fellow inmates: an all female clique of misfits and mavericks who give off subtle clues pertaining to Kristen’s predecessor and the ward’s history of a haunting.
-Throw in an ominous, unlikable nurse with a penchant for needles and a cryptic but likable Doctor and suddenly everything’s on the plate for a workable thriller.
+Kristen has a tenuous grasp on anything except her name … although remains confident in her unwavering sanity.
+At first the lack of details here can be frustrating, but we are invested because of the sheer uncertainty of it all.
+Slowly, Kristen is introduced to her fellow inmates: an all female clique of misfits and mavericks, each of them giving off subtle clues pertaining to Kristen’s predecessor and the ward’s haunting history.
+Throw in an ominous, unlikable nurse with a penchant for needles (and a cryptic yet likable Doctor), and swiftly everything’s on the plate for a workable thriller.

 The drawbacks?
-There are many - most notably the clunky, unrealistic dialogue and script shortcomings.
-No matter how much energy is vested in trying to create something epic here, at its core the plot fable is nothing more intricate than a stand-alone episode of Supernatural.
-This is old school horror (as testified by Carpenter himself), but as much as we pine for that yesteryear the sad fact is the world has ultimately moved on.
-In this era, snaring the attention of the collective tribe and keeping it there requires a lot more than merely paying homage to the thrillers of old.
-That said, this is still a grand step up from a film like Vampires: the musical score itself is a beautiful, child-like drone reminiscent of films like the original The Amityville Horror.
-Key jump moments are prevalent and accomplished with great effect.
-The entire hospital is mined like a character itself, with slick cameras speeding through the corridors and dowdy colors being used to reflect the chrome world of an asylum.
+There are many ... most notably The Ward's clunky, unrealistic dialogue and script shortcomings.
+No matter how much energy is vested in trying to create something epic here, at its core the narrative is no more ambitious than a stand-alone episode of Supernatural.
+While this is an attempt at old school horror (as testified by Carpenter himself), snaring the attention of the collective tribe requires a lot more than paying homage to the thrillers of old.
+That said, this is still a grand step up from a film like Vampires; Mark Kilian's musical score is a beautiful, child-like drone reminiscent of The Amityville Horror.
+The hospital itself is beautifully mined like a character, with slick camera rigging speeding through corridors and dowdy colors being used to reflect the chrome world of an asylum.

-After a lengthy delay of over a decade in celluloid John Carpenter returns to the genre he helped fashion and create.
-With a hit and miss ratio in latter years that has produced ambiguous results (milestones like In the Mouth of Madness but also fatally flawed outings like Ghosts of Mars), this is a bittersweet homecoming and one eagerly awaited by those that have traversed his career since the very beginning.
-If one goes into this with expectations that the man still has something groundbreaking to say - you will be sorely disappointed.
+After a lengthy delay of over a decade, John Carpenter returns to the genre he helped fashion and create.
+With a hit and miss ratio in latter years yielding ambiguous results (milestones like In the Mouth of Madness but fatally flawed outings like Ghosts of Mars), this is a bittersweet homecoming and one eagerly awaited by those who have traversed his career since the very beginning.
+If one goes into this with expectations Carpenter still has something groundbreaking to say, you might come away disappointed.
 But overall The Ward, for all its shortcomings, can still act as a worthy piece of Saturday-matinee entertainment.